-The Company amortizes deferred financing costs incurred in connection with its financing agreements using the effective interest method over the related period of the financing.
+The Company amortizes deferred financing costs incurred in connection with its financing agreements using the effective interest method over the term of the related financing.
 Such deferred costs are included in other assets in the accompanying consolidated balance sheets.

 (i) Warranty accrual: